bistii1/StudentBudgetingAI/planning.md

 1. **Project Overview:**
     - Can you provide a brief overview of your project and its objectives?
+    -
   Our projects helps prospective college students in saving money and lessening their risk of falling into debt as they pay for college

     - What problem does your project aim to solve, and why is it important?

      Our project aims to solve the problem of students overpaying for college and falling into student loan debt that is most often crippling to many families - it is an issue such a widespread group of people experience as college education keeps getting more and more expensive.
+Everyone needs increased exposure to resources available to alleviate the consequences of student loan debt

-2. **MVP Definition:**
+3. **MVP Definition:**
     - What features or functionalities have you identified as essential for the minimum viable product (MVP)?
+    -
- Finding a small-scale hugging face model to train to be knowledgable on t We need to train a chatbot that is equipped with answering questions on the college application process as it pertains to paying for college.
+      A website with updating information on the MVP Finding a small-scale hugging face model to train to be knowledgable on processes college payment
+   We need to train a chatbot that is equipped with answering questions on the college application process as it pertains to paying for college.

     - How did you decide on these specific features for the MVP?

+ Website: this will serve as our base for the chatbot, and serve as a place for kids to recieve more information on their personal college situation.
-   We know we need heightened resources for kids wanting to pay for college, and not everyone can afford a personal college counselor
+   We know we need heightened resources for kids wanting to pay for college, and not everyone can afford a personal college counselor, so the chatbot built into the website will offer 24/7 personalized help with college finances to those who need it.

-3. **Progress and Development:**
+4. **Progress and Development:**
     - What progress have you made so far in developing the MVP?

+I have tried to run 3 separate models for the chatbot, but I need to look at more models that are small enough to run in a replit environment

+Looked at llama-chat-gpt-neo3 model, beluga-3 model, llama-chat-gpt-neo

     - Can you show me the components or prototypes you've developed for the MVP?